Grace to You Resources

 “And after this I looked, and, behold, a door was opened in heaven: and the first voice I heard as it were a trumpet talking with me; which said, ‘Come up here, and I will show thee the things which must be hereafter.’”
 Now we move into phase 3.
 We’ve seen the things which thou hast seen.
 We’ve seen the things which are – chapters 2 and 3.
 Now the things which shall be hereafter.
 You see, the flow and the chronology and the outline is very, very carefully laid out.

 And so immediately, again, he was in the spirit, which means that he was led by the Spirit to this vision.
 And as he was led to this vision, he saw a throne set.
 And the word “set” has the idea of permanence.
-It is not a passing thrown; it is a forever thrown.
+It is not a passing throne; it is a forever throne.
 It is a permanent throne; it is the throne of God.
 We know that because the one who sat on the throne had a look like “jasper,” that’s another word for diamond; “sardius,” that’s another word for ruby.
 And there was a rainbow around the throne, in sight like an emerald.
 And emerald rainbow, probably reflecting His faithfulness.
 And so, there is God and His throne I heaven.
 John’s up there, and now he’s going to find out what’s going to happen.
 Now we’re in heaven, and heaven’s going to begin to act on the earth.
 What’s going to happen?

 Well, first of all, let’s find out who’s up there.
 “And round about the throne were twenty-four thrones: and upon the thrones I saw four and twenty elders sitting, clothed in white raiment; and they had on their heads crowns of gold.”
 Now, who is this?
 Very important.
 Let me just tell you that I believe this is the Church.
 I believe it represents the Church of Jesus Christ.
 I’ll tell you why: the scene here is rewards.
 It is a time of rewards.
 They bear crowns.
 Crowns of gold.
 And I see this as the raptured Church, now complete, reigning with God, around His throne in glory, having been rewarded.
 And I believe that when Jesus comes to take the Church in the rapture, he says, “Behold, I come, and my reward is with me.”
 And I think the first thing that happens when we’re raptured is we go up there, and we receive our rewards, and I believe there they are, with their crowns.
 It says they’re on thrones.
 They have white robes and crowns, and all three of those are promised to the Church.